GabrielBueno200/chat-protocol/README.md

-## 💻 About The Project
+## 💻 The Project

-In this project, we implemented a chat application protocol in python.
+In this project, we've implemented a chat application protocol in python.

 Our application runs on the terminal using *telnet* client.